shnist/devart-template/project_code/app/README.md

 These are handled by Grunt.
 To install them run `npm install`

+## Android SDK

+You'll need to [install the Android SDK](http://docs.phonegap.com/en/3.1.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) to build the apk locally.

-## Get the App started during development
+## Get the App started in the browser during development

 Simple run `grunt` =)